 Simulating the worst-case scenarios in advance also exposes your technological holes.

 “COVID-19 is the first crisis of this scale where technology is advanced enough to give companies the option to do something about it,” said Nicholas Wong, presales consultant for SAP Concur.
 “So, this crisis also presented an opportunity for companies to look at new options to empower their employees to continue to do their daily tasks while operating remotely.”

-While some have the processes and technology in place to do this securely, other organizations are starting from square one.
+While some have the processes and technology in place to do this securely, other organisations are starting from square one.

 Don’t wait until a disaster is upon you to start putting the plan in motion

-Companies that more successfully responded to COVID-19 were the ones that recognized the potential threat and took action before the pandemic reached its peak.
+Companies with the most successful response to COVID-19 were the ones that recognised the potential threat and their risk management acted before the pandemic reached its peak.

 It’s better to have a false start than to wait until you’re in the midst of a crisis to start taking action.
 In other words, the umbrella should go up when it starts sprinkling, not stay in the car until the deluge strikes.

 Communicate, communicate, communicate